 The energetics and flavour of Borage are cool, moist, slightly sweet, salty and mildly acrid.
 Borage has an affinity towards the lungs, heart, kidneys, bladder, large intestines, adrenals, respiratory system, nervous system, digestive system, musculoskeletal system and female reproductive system.
 For adrenal and nervous system exhaustion combine Borage with Oat Seed, Holy Basil or Ashwagandha Root.
 For lung support mix Borage with Red Clover, Wild Cherry Bark or Horehound.
 For digestion combine Borage with Chamomile, Meadowsweet or Licorice Root.

 How to use:

 1 teaspoon of Borage to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Cautions & contraindications:

 It is not recommended that Borage leaves be taken long term internally because of the concentration of pyrrolizidine alkaloids (PA’s) that can damage the liver.
 Most sources specify low doses and limited use to 4-6 weeks.
 Young leaves have been shown to contain fewer PA’s than older ones.

 Do not take Borage if you are taking anti-coagulants without discussing it with your doctor first.
 Borage can cause nausea, cramping, bloating and headache in some, although they are relatively mild.
 Currently, not recommended during pregnancy or lactation, but it has been traditionally used as a galactagogue.
 The hairs on the fresh leaves can irritate the skin.